-Company reorganisation
+Company reorganisation (2021)

-On May 12, 2020 the Stockholm District Court (SDC) approved Cyber Security 1 AB 's application for corporate restructuring.
+On May 12th, 2020 the Stockholm District Court (SDC) approved Cyber Security 1 AB 's application for corporate restructuring.
 The Law Firm Carler, appointed Administrator for the proceedings to be held on June 1, 2020.
-In light of current general trading conditions and consequences of the formal Chairman K Paulsen's demise, compounded with financial difficulties, has prompted the new board to initiate the corporate restructuring process.
+In light of current general trading conditions and consequences of the formal Chairman K Paulsen's demise, compounded with financial difficulties, have prompt the new board to initiate the corporate restructuring process.